Do you want to add videos, images, files, and other content to your WordPress comments?

 Allowing users to upload files, add YouTube links, embed a Tweet, or share images in the comment section helps increase engagement and builds a sense of community.

-In this article, we’ll show you how to add videos, images, and more in WordPress comments with oEmbed.
+In this article, we will show you how to add videos, images, and more in WordPress comments with oEmbed.

 Why Add Videos and Other Content in WordPress Comments?

-Letting your visitors attach files in comments can improve the user experience in lots of different ways.
-For example, visitors may share more information about the issue they’re having by recording a video or sharing screenshots.
+Allowing visitors to attach files in comments can improve the user experience in lots of different ways.
+For example, visitors can share more information about the issue they are having by recording a video or sharing screenshots.

-This makes it easier for your support team and other people in the comment thread to understand the problem and suggest the best solution.
+This can help your support team and other visitors understand the problem and suggest the best solution.

-Besides that, adding videos and other content in the comment section can create engagement on your WordPress site.
-It gives commenters the flexibility to upload different types of content such as their own photos or a link to their favorite YouTube video.
+It also gives commenters the flexibility to upload different types of content, such as their own photos or a link to their favorite YouTube video.
+This can boost engagement on your WordPress website, improve the visitor experience, and keep people on your website for longer.

 That being said, let’s find out how you can add videos, images, and other content in WordPress comments with oEmbed.